JCSDA/jedi-docs/docs/cloud/cluster.rst

 If your JEDI spot cluster is interrupted, the nodes will be terminated and you will lose any data you have.
 Interruption is rare for some :ref:`EC2 instance types <aws-instance-types>` but is more common for high-performance nodes like c5n.18xlarge which are often in high demand.
 Therefore, we recommend that you use on demand pricing for time-critical production runs.
 For more information, `Amazon has a nice description of how the spot market works <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html>`_.

+You can also configure your cluster to use an `Amazon FSx Lustre filesystem <https://aws.amazon.com/fsx>`_ for optimal IO performance.
+Currently the minimum file system size is 1.2 TB and it is more expensive per GB-hour than the root (NFS-mounted) EBS file system so FSx should only be used for computationally intensive applications.
+You can attach an FSx volume by means of a `straightforward modification of the config file <https://aws-parallelcluster.readthedocs.io/en/latest/configuration.html#fsx>`_.

 For descriptions and examples of other configuration options, see the `AWS documentation <https://aws-parallelcluster.readthedocs.io/en/latest/configuration.html>`_.

 .. tip::